UGA Bulletin Logo

 Course Description

 Students will learn the practical, creative, and ethical issues involved in producing.
-They will learn to use industry-standard scheduling and budgeting programs and prepare a detailed prospectus for a media entertainment project.
+They will learn to use industry-standard scheduling and budgeting programs and prepare a detailed prospectus for a film, television, or digital-media entertainment project.

 Additional Requirements for Graduate Students: